-Prior to the term beginning, all students are provided with a username and password to access the Institute's Higher Education Learning Portal (HELP) at https://help.aipc.com.au and which contains Online Library access.
+Prior to the Trimester beginning, all students are provided with a username and password to access the Institute's Higher Education Learning Portal (HELP) at https://help.aipc.net.au which contains Online Library access.

-The Higher Education Learning Portal enables students to access learning materials and readings for the units in which they are enrolled, chat with other staff and students via the forum and access the Online Library.
+The Higher Education Learning Portal enables students to access learning materials and readings for the subjects in which they are enrolled, chat with other staff and students via the forum, and access the Online Library.